Destination Fast Facts about The Mackay Region

 - Queensland Rail Travels ' ‘Spirit of Queensland’ train service travels the state's coastline from Cairns to Brisbane and all regions in between.
 Five return services per week offer a transport alternative for delegates from nearby regional areas.

 - Mackay sits astride the Bruce Highway, which forms part of Australia’s Highway One, so has excellent road connections to key Queensland centres.

-Located just 340 kilometres north of the Tropic of Capricorn, Mackay experiences hot summers and mild, sunny winters.
+Located just 340 kilometres north of the Tropic of Capricorn, Mackay experiences humid summers and mild, sunny winters.

 Average daily temperatures range from just over 22 Celsius in the winter months of June-August, up to 30 Celsius during the summer months December-February.
 See Monthly Averages table to the right.

 Mackay Industry and Business Strengths

 The Mackay Region is a powerhouse of strong industry sectors.
 These provide scope for off-site technical tours, locally-based guest speakers, potential sponsorship support, trade show exhibitors and prospective delegates.

 - Mining & resources - coal mining, coal distribution and shipping.
 The region provides direct access to the rich coal deposits in the Bowen and Galilee Basins.

 - Resources sector servicing hub - Mackay hosts much of the engineering, manufacturing and mining services industries supporting the wider Mackay-Isaac-Whitsunday economy.